 provide a good source of choline which boosts memory (Shape)

 improve blood flow to your brain (Shape).
 If you have a sugar problem or you are insulin resistant, you can eat them raw

 also provide improved blood flow due to monounsaturated fats (WebMD)

-is rich in lutein and prevents your cognitive decline over time (Tuft); Harvard's study showed all cruciferous vegetables do
+is rich in lutein and prevents your cognitive decline over time (Tuft); Harvard's study showed all cruciferous vegetables do that.

 improves mental acuity (See Truth about Food – a UK source)